Election-Tech-Initiative/electionguard/docs/Roadmap.md

 ## 2020 Roadmap

-??? done "Run a Verifiable Election"
+??? done "Use ElectionGuard in a real-world end-to-end verifiable election"
-    Run a verifiable election for [Fulton in Wisconsin](Fulton) utilizing smart cards, QR scanners, a ballot box, an admin device, and a ballot tracking site.
+    * Run a verifiable election [Fulton, Wisconsin](Fulton) with [VotingWorks](https://voting.works) using smart cards, a ballot box, an admin device, and a ballot tracking site.

-??? done "Integrate electionguard into [various election tools](ElectionTools)"

-??? done "Run a verifiable election for [Fulton in Wisconsin](Fulton) using smart cards, a ballot box, an admin device, and a ballot tracking site"
+    * Integrate ElectionGuard with the VotingWorks print station and user flow
+    * Build ballot box functionality to capture and seal ballots
+    * Build admin device to enable tallies and key ceremonies
+    * Build tracking site to enable verification code lookup and tally/results download

+??? done "Use ElectionGuard in a real-world post-election audit"
+    * Run a post-election election audit with Inyo, California using [VotingWorks Arlo](https://voting.works) using ElectionGuard as a back end
+    * Identify learnings and code refactoring necessary to reflect the different data structures and scalability considerations of audits

 ??? done "Update the ElectionGuard specification to 0.95.0"

+??? done "Support building ElectionGuard into additional voting systems"
+    * Enable remote, secret-ballot voting for Democratic Caucus of the US House of Representatives
+    * Work with [InfernoRed](https://infernored.com) and [Markup](https://markup.law) to enable House-distributed iPhones to perform ballot encryption and House Democratic leadership to schedule and tally secret-ballot elections for leadership and committee positions

 ??? done "Release and iterate on `electionguard-python` as a core implementation that meets specification 0.95.0"
+    * Implement a *canonical* library addressing all ElectionGuard SDK functionality:
+      * Key generation
+      * Ballot encryption
+      * Ballot sealing
+      * Tally generation
+      * Verifier specification
+    * Build library with an eye to *extensibility* rather than performance and local language optimization (i.e., we'll be less *Pythonic* than some might prefer for the base implementation)

+??? done "Integrate ElectionGuard into a [set of election tools](ElectionTools)"
 ## 2019 Roadmap

-??? done "Release `electionguard-c` as a core implementation meeting specification 0.85.0"
+??? done "Initial specification and `electionguard-c` release"

+??? done "Demonstrate ElectionGuard Reference Implementation at Aspen Security Conference"

 <!-- Links -->